baekjin-kim/NonstationaryLB/README.md

 # Randomized Exploration for Non-Stationary Stochastic Linear Bandits - UAI 2020

-The algorithms are described and theoretically analayzed in the following work available at: https://arxiv.org/pdf/1912.05695.pdf.
+The algorithms are described and theoretically analyzed in the following work available at: https://arxiv.org/pdf/1912.05695.pdf.
 ```
 Baekjin Kim and Ambuj Tewari.
 Randomized exploration for non-stationary stochastic linear bandits.